 Whilst formal and semi formal night simply involved donning your finest attire, everyone made a real effort and it was amazing to see the ship come to life once everyone got dressed up.

 Pirate and Frozen night also involved a spectacular deck party.
 With a special show, dancing, music and even fireworks on pirate night, the deck parties were the highlight of the trip for me.

 It’s really easy to forget you are actually at sea.
-So to be on the top deck of a huge ship with hundreds of other people watching a fireworks display is quite surreal and a moment I will cherish forever.
+So to be on the top deck of a huge ship with hundreds of other people watching a fireworks display was quite surreal and a moment I will cherish forever.